Q. How far can you transport?

 Q. How many animals can you transport?

 A. Each mission is unique; our rescue missions are centered around the available rental aircraft for a particular mission.
-To date, we have flown up to 23 animals in a Piper Archer – not an easy feat.
+To date, we have flown up to 23 animals in our Bonanza – not an easy feat.
 Each aircraft has varying limitations that are factored into each flight.
 Aircraft have weight capacity and distribution requirements that must be strictly adhered to for the safe operation of the aircraft.
 We factor in additional safety margins beyond what is required by the aircraft manufacturer and FAA, including overall weight maximums and fuel minimums.
 An average rescue flight my have between 8 and 12 animals.

 Q. Do animals need to be crated?